When I began accepting my queerness and coming out to those in my life, I was convinced I was utterly alone.

 Why subscribe?

-Free subscribers will receive a free newsletter every Monday morning where I talk about my late blooming queer journey and dive into subjects that intersect with it.
+All subscribers will receive a free newsletter every Monday morning where I talk about my late blooming queer journey and dive into subjects that intersect with it.
 Those newsletters will always be accessible—nothing will be archived behind a paywall after being published.

 Monthly subscribers ($5 per month) will have the ability to send me direct messages through Substack and have first look at potential special projects.